 Who is eligible?

 Full time benefits eligible faculty, staff and postdocs paid directly by Harvard who commute by bicycle to work.
-For the 2023 benefit, employees must be active Harvard employees through January 31, 2024 to receive this benefit.
-If you have questions about eligibility please email CommuterChoice.
+For the 2024 benefit, employees must be active Harvard employees through January 31, 2025 to receive this benefit.
+If you have questions about eligibility please email CommuterChoice

 Members of the Harvard Graduate Student Union (HGSU) bargaining unit paid directly by Harvard who commute by bicycle to work are also eligible for the benefit.
 If you have questions about general student worker benefits eligibility, including whether your job qualifies you for the HGSU bargaining unit, please contact the Harvard Graduate Student Union.